-If you have a baby between 15-20 days, you may notice that she is more restless and very fuzzy at the breast, doesn’t let go at all or wants to feed all the time, she may even have a milk reflux from the large amount she is drinking.
+If you have a baby between 15-20 days, you may notice that she is more restless and very fussy at the breast, doesn’t let go at all or wants to feed all the time, she may even have a milk reflux from the large amount she is drinking.

 It is very likely that you feel that something out of your control is happening and you feel confused or scared by this behavior of your newborn.
 Maybe you are imagining the worst: she might be hungry, she is refusing your breast or maybe anything else is wrong.
 But if she has already recovered her birth weight, it is most likely that your baby is in having her second growth spurt, the 15-day grow spurt, also known in other countries around the world as breastfeeding crisis.
 If your baby has not yet regained his or her birth weight, don’t hesitate to get professional help.
 We provide personalised, automated information and support, as well as a chat function in our free app, alternatively, don’t hesitate to get help from your local breastfeeding support group or professional.

 In their first days of life, babies usually have a calm breastfeeding rhythm.
 Some seem to do nothing else than eating and sleeping in nice two or three hour cycles.
 This is when we start hearing comments like: “What a good baby!”
 “She is such a good girl, she just eats and sleeps” or “Well done, I am sure your milk is filling”.

 And everything seems to go smoothly until we reach the stage of 15-20 days of life, when everything seems to go down the drain and doubts begin to stir up in the new family life.
 Because all of you can’t understand why:

 - The baby wants to breastfeed constantly, which means not letting go of the breast or feeding every 30 minutes.

 - She cries desperately if she is not latched onto the breast.